SunBringsLight/race_to_50/README.md

 ## class
 To store data of each player
-- player_name: variable that stores player's name
+- name: variable that stores player's name
 - total_dots: variable that stores total dots rolled
 - total_rolls: variable that stores total rolls
+- get name: get player's name
-- get_dots: funct for game to see how many dots player has
+- get dots: funct for game to see how many dots player has
-- get_rolls: funct for game to see how many rolls play has taken
+- get rolls: funct for game to see how many rolls play has taken
-- set_total_dots: funct for player to roll the die and count more dots
+- set name: set player's name
+- set dots: adds roll value to total dots
-- set_total_rolls: funct for player to increment roll count
+- increment_rolls: funct for player to increment roll count

 ## functions